aneelaSaleem/senti_altmetrics/README.md

 The precision, recall and F1 scores for Support Vector Machine, Logistic Regression and Naïve Bayes were (0.89, 0.86, 0.86), (0.86, 0.83, 0.80) and (0.85, 0.81, 0.76), respectively.

-The library is basic flask application for sentiment analysis of Altmetrics dataset.
+The library is basic flask application for sentiment analysis of Altmetrics dataset using SVM based model.
 We have also provided it as a docker container that can setup the environment for you to use the API following the instructions below.

 # Installation of Docker container (Option 1)
 *Prerequisites*